Spycner/grundschule_timetabler/backend/API.md

 ```

 **Conflict Types:**
+- `qualification_conflict`: Teacher is not qualified to teach this subject
 - `teacher_conflict`: Teacher already scheduled
 - `class_conflict`: Class already has a subject
 - `room_conflict`: Room already booked